ozkrm40z/BinSearchGo/README.md

 # BinSearchGo+

-BinSearch algorithm made on Golang
+Golang Bin Search Algorithm

+## Constraints

 * Array should be previously sorted
 * Only works for int numbers